dekoning-lab/wfes/readme.md

 There is a convenience wrapper for `python`, which has been tested against version `3.4` and `3.5`.
 The module assumes that the `libwfes.so` shared library (build by default) is located in the script directory.
 The module depends on `numpy`.

-# Method
+# Diploid fitness model

 ​Given the effective population size, the selection coefficient, the forward and backward mutation rates, and the dominance coefficient, `WFES` first builds the appropriate Wright-Fisher probability transition matrix.
 It then solves for exact long-term behaviors of the model using sparse direct linear solver.

-The selection coefficient `s` and dominance coefficient `d` are related to the fitnesses of the alleles as follows:
+For a wildtype allele `a` and a mutant allele `A`, the selection coefficient `s` and dominance coefficient `h` are related to the fitnesses of the alleles as follows:

 Genotype | Fitness
 ---- | ----
 AA | 1+s
-Aa | 1+sd
+Aa | 1+sh
 aa | 1

-`WFES` solves for the following statistics of the model:

-- The probability of extinction of the allele
-- The probability of fixation of the allele
-- The mean time to extinction, given that the allele eventually goes to extinction
-- The mean time to fixation, given that the allele eventually goes to fixation
-- The mean total count before extinction, given that the allele eventually goes to extinction (the sum of all copies of the allele, over all generations before extinction)

 ​
 ##Disk offload

 `WFES` uses `MKL PARDISO` linear system solver, which has out-of-core capabilities.
 Please refer to `MKL` [documentation](https://software.intel.com/en-us/articles/how-to-use-ooc-pardiso).
-The `pardiso_ooc.cfg` contains the relevant configuration.
+The `pardiso_ooc.cfg` contains the relevant configuration. *Warning:* this feature is currently experimental.